 The colonial government was keen to discover grazing lands and rivers, and to “open up” the country.
 Between 1831 and 1835 Major Mitchell and the men who went with him, including convicts and Aboriginal guides, ranged from the Barwon River in what is now northern New South Wales to the southern Victorian coast.

 Mitchell’s exploration parties were resented by the Aboriginal people whose land he was intent on opening up.
 They knew what happened once white people came to stay: streams polluted by cattle hooves and wool washing; sacred places destroyed; women raped and abused; disease and alcohol, and mass shooting if anyone fought back.

 It wasn’t until recent times that such events were even mentioned; but Mitchell wrote in his journal about “treacherous savages”.
 Treachery depends on who writes the history.
 The resistance fighters of Nazi-occupied Europe, who did whatever they could to trick, ambush and destroy the invader, are not described in our histories as treacherous.

 Mitchell was exploring for the government, to map and survey the land and make it available for grazing and white settlement.
-Wealthy and powerful pastoral companies were keen to exploit the vast inland plains; and strong in the colonial mind was Captain Cook’s declaration that Australia was a land that belonged to no one.
+Wealthy and powerful pastoral companies were keen to exploit the vast inland plains; and strong in the colonial mind after Captain Cook’s voyage of discovery in 1770 was the idea that Australia was a land that belonged to no one.
 Terra Nulius.